 The Naperville Area Humane Society is a 501(c)3 nonprofit limited admission animal shelter for dog and cat adoption, foster care, and owner surrenders serving the western suburbs of Chicago, Illinois.
-Our shelter can house as many as eighteen dogs and forty cats.
+Our shelter can house as many as eighteen dogs and fifty cats.

 To promote the humane treatment of companion animals and create lasting human-animal bonds.

 To engage people to compassionately and responsibly create a more humane world.